John Lydon: Early life

 John Joseph Lydon was born in London on 31 January 1956.
 His parents, Eileen Mary (née Barry), and John Christopher Lydon (died 2008), were working-class immigrants from Ireland who moved into a two-room Victorian flat in Benwell Road, in the Holloway area of north London.
-The flat is adjacent to the Highbury Stadium, the former home of Premier League football club Arsenal F.C. of whom Lydon has been an avid fan since the age of four.
+The flat is adjacent to the Highbury Stadium (now Highbury Square), the former home ground of Premier League football club Arsenal F.C. of whom Lydon has been an avid fan since the age of four.
 At the time, the area was largely impoverished, with a high crime rate and a population consisting predominantly of working-class Irish and Jamaican people.
 Lydon spent summer holidays in his mother's native County Cork, where he suffered name-calling for having an English accent, a prejudice he claims he still receives today even though he travels under an Irish passport.

-In his autobiography, Rotten – No Irish, No Blacks, No Dogs, Lydon wrote of being from an Irish background in London in the 1960s: "Londoners had no choice but to accept the Irish because there were so many of us, and we do blend in better than the Jamaicans.
+In his autobiography, Rotten – No Irish, No Blacks, No Dogs (1993), Lydon wrote of being from an Irish background in London in the 1960s: "Londoners had no choice but to accept the Irish because there were so many of us, and we do blend in better than the Jamaicans.
 When I was very young and going to school, I remember bricks thrown at me by English parents...
 We were the Irish scum.
 But it's fun being scum, too."

 Lydon, the eldest of four brothers, had to look after his siblings due to his mother's regular illnesses.
 As a child, he lived on the edge of an industrial estate and would often play with friends in the factories when they were closed.
 He belonged to a local gang of neighbourhood children and would often end up in fights with other groups, something he would later look back on with fond memories: "Hilarious fiascoes, not at all like the knives and guns of today.
 The meanness wasn't there.
 It was more like yelling, shouting, throwing stones, and running away giggling.
 Maybe the reality was coloured by my youth."
 Describing himself as a "very shy" and "very retiring" kid who was "nervous as hell", he hated going to school, where he would get caned as punishment and where he "had several embarrassing incidents ...
 I would shit my pants and be too scared to ask the teacher to leave the class.
 I'd sit there in a pants load of poo all day long."